 The Water Board is engaged in implementing the San Francisco Bay Mercury TMDL, and we will keep you informed about implementation efforts by updating the information below as activities develop.

 Watershed Permit - Discharge permit for municipal and industrial wastewater sources of mercury

 On November 1, 2007, the Water Board adopted a Watershed Permit (Order No. R2-2007-0077, board hearing materials) for industrial wastewater and municipal wastewater discharges identified in the SF Bay Mercury TMDL implementation plan.
+The permit was re-issued in 2012 (R2-2012-0096).
 This Watershed Permit is an NPDES permit that implements the wasteload allocations for these two source categories.
 It also implements other provisions of the TMDL requiring pollution prevention, special studies, and risk reduction actions to be conducted by the permittees.
-The permittees under this permit prepare an annual report of activities and loading information.
-Click here to get the latest (2011) Watershed Permit report.

 Municipal Regional Permit